myrrlyn/website-content/klaus.md

 ---
+title: Dance with Midshipman 2/C Klaus Payne
-title: Dance with Klaus Payne!
+tab_title: Dance with Klaus Payne!
 summary: A flyer advertising Klaus Payne’s social eligibility.
 meta:
 - robots: noindex
 ---

-# Dance with Midshipman 2/C Klaus Payne
+> Note from Alex:
+>
+> In 2017, my brother was a third-year student at the United States Naval
+> Academy (they count down from 4/C as freshmen to 1/C as seniors), and asked me
+> to host a résumé/advertisement he could use to ask the nearby girls’ college
+> if anyone wanted to attend the Naval version of prom with him.
+>
+> Somehow, it worked.
+{:role="complementary"}

 ## Introductory Letter

-![Klaus in uniform][formal]{:.img .portrait .float-right}
+![Klaus in uniform][formal]{:#formal .img .portrait}

 <p id="date"></p>